WokLibCodeClub/breakout/step03-move_the_ball/README.md

    ```
        if ball.top < 0:
            vy = -vy

-       ball.velocity = vx, vy
    ```
-   The first line tests if the top of the ball rectangle is at a y coordinate less than zero, the second line reverses the value of variable vy and the last line puts the new value of variable vy back into the ball's velocity property ready for the next time when the function is called.
+   The first line tests if the top of the ball rectangle is at a y coordinate less than zero, the second line changes the sign of the value of variable vy.

    **Be careful with the indentation!** The if statement needs to be indented because it's part of function update().
 The line inside the if statement needs to be indented *twice*, once because it's inside function update() and again because it's inside the if statement.

 6. Reverse the x velocity if the ball goes off the sides

-   Now add code for two more if statements to function update, one to test if the ball goes off the left edge and one to test if the ball goes off the right edge.
+   Now add two more **if** statements to function update(), one to test if the ball goes off the left edge and one to test if the ball goes off the right edge.
+They will look very similar to the code above but some of the details will be different.
 In both cases you will want to reverse the x velocity of the ball.
-Test the values of the ball properties ball.right and ball.left in your if statements.
+Test for the values of the ball properties ball.right and ball.left in your if statements.

-   Put the two if statements after the first if statement but before the line ball.velocity = vx, vy.
-Be careful to get the indentation correct.

 7. Testing your code

    To check if your code is working make a change to the line of code where you created variable **ball**.
 Change it to
    ```
-   ball = ZRect(WIDTH*0.8, HEIGHT*0.8, 30, 30)
+   ball = Rect(WIDTH*0.8, HEIGHT*0.8, 30, 30)
    ```
-   This will start the ball off a bit further to the right and lower down so you should be able to see it bounce off both the right and left edges.
+   This will start the ball off a bit further to the right and lower down so you should be able to see it bounce off both the right and left edges if your code is working properly.

    Now save your code and run it.